oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 of applications running on systems, and in the data exchanged among applications.
-Serialization converts application information into byte sequences (a.k.a. protocol data units, messages, payloads, information exchange packages) that can be validated, communicated and stored.
+Serialization converts application information into byte sequences (a.k.a. protocol data units, messages, payloads, information exchange packages) that can be validated, communicated, and stored.
 De-serialization parses payloads back into application state.
 This can also be stated as serialization is the transformation from value space to lexical space, and de-serialization is the inverse transformation.
 Serialization is not a goal in and of itself, it is the